doggodotrs/tutorials/Series 01/README.md

 * [01x17] How to use Control Flow in Rust: if Expression (if...else if...else)
 * [01x18] How to use Control Flow in Rust: While Loop
 * [01x19] How to use Control Flow in Rust: Infinite Loop
+* [01x20] How to use Control Flow in Rust: For Loop
+* [01x21] How to use Control Flow in Rust: For Loop over Collection
+*